O ur Story

-We collaborate with universities, museums, and other institutions to curate inclusive art exhibitions, workshops, readings, film screenings, and podcasts.
-We strive to become a platform for alternative and innovative ideas such as Afrofuturism, Armenofuturism, and AI, to flourish.
+Our educational work is central to our curatorial mission: we collaborate with universities, museums, and other public institutions to curate challenging and inclusive art exhibitions, workshops, readings, film screenings, and podcasts.
+We strive to become a platform for alternative and innovative ideas to flourish.

 O ur Curators